AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/software-contributions/submitting-code/submitting-your-first-pull-request.md

 #### Keep your local repository up to date

-**Imporant.** While you were working on your fixes the original upstream project repository might have changed (due to other contributors working on it).
-So you'll have bring in those changes by rebasing your current feature branch.
+**Important.** While you were working on your fixes the original upstream project repository might have changed (due to other contributors working on it).
+So you'll have to bring in those changes by rebasing your current feature branch.
 In other words you need to replay your fixes on top of the latest work from upstream repository to make sure your commits are still compatible with the latest commits upstream.
-The follwing command will result in a fast-forward merge for the pull request which is what we want:
+The following command will result in a fast-forward merge for the pull request which is what we want:

 ```bash
 git checkout fix_setup_page_180